- Custom Study

 Increase today's review card limit

-If not all reviews due today were shown due to the daily review limit, this option allows you to show more of them.
-Like with the new cards option, this modifies the existing deck.
+If not all reviews due today were shown because of the daily review limit, this option allows you to show more of them.
+As with the new cards option, this modifies the existing deck.

 Review forgotten cards

-Show all cards that you’ve answered Again (1) to within a number of days you specify.
+Show all the cards, for which you've answered Again (1) within the number of days you specify.

 Preview new cards